manuelbieh/react-book/advanced-concepts/context-api.md

 ## Abbreviation: contextType

-While using Class components, we can employ a trick which allows us to avoid building another Consumer component furthermore bloating our component tree.
+While using Class components, we can employ a trick which allows us to avoid building another Consumer component bloating our component tree further.

 In order to do this, we can use `contextType`: it can be assigned to a class component in the form of a static property.
 The Context value can then be accessed within the component via `this.context`.
 The value of the `contextType` property is created by `React.createContext()` which you need to call beforehand.

 But be careful: It is only possible to assign **a single Context type** to a class.
 If we want to access two or more Contexts, we have to wrap the respective JSX in a Consumer component.
-By using _Public Class Fields Syntax_ from ES2015+, it is sufficient to define a static class property `contextType` and assigning it a Context.
+By using _Public Class Fields Syntax_ from ES2015+, it is sufficient to define a static class property `contextType` and to assign it a Context.

 If applied to our previous `Translated` component, the result would be: